May09Thu, 09 May 09:30 AM - Fri, 10 May 04:30 PM in Brunswick$420.00Register25 places remaining

-This two day workshop provides an approach to working with people from refugee backgrounds in a range of settings.
+This two day workshop provides an approach to working with people from refugee backgrounds in a range of settings for people who are not formally trained as counsellors.
 Participants will gain incidental counselling and other skills for responding to difficult situations.
 The workshop involves presentations, practical exercises, role plays and discussions in large and small groups.

 - Further examination of the impact of past and current trauma;